Vanessa Angel (English actress)

 Vanessa Madeline Angel (born 10 November 1966) is an English actress and former model.
-She played the role of Lisa on the television series Weird Science.
-She is also known for her role as Claudia in the film Kingpin.
+She is noted for roles in the television series Weird Science and Stargate SG-1, and for co-starring in the film Kingpin.

 Early life

 Angel, who has said this is her birth name and not a stage name, was born 10 November 1966 in London, the daughter of Elizabeth and Peter Angel, a stockbroker.
 She was discovered by a model-management agent in a London cafe as a teenager.
 At 16, she was signed by Ford Models and moved to New York City.
 During her modelling stint, Angel appeared on the covers of Vogue and Cosmopolitan.
 She was also contracted as the Diet Pepsi Girl.

 Career

-Angel's first film role was in the 1985 American comedy Spies Like Us, in which she played a soldier in the Soviet Strategic Missile Forces who sleeps with Dan Aykroyd's character; she also appears in the accompanying Paul McCartney video.
+Angel's first film role was in the 1985 American comedy Spies Like Us, in which she played a soldier in the Soviet Strategic Missile Forces who sleeps with Dan Aykroyd's character.
+She also appeared in the accompanying music video for the film's theme song, written and performed by Paul McCartney.
 In 1990, she appeared in a small role in the film King of New York.
 Angel continued to appear in films throughout the early 1990s.
 After a leading guest-spot on TV's The Equalizer, she played the recurring roles of Megan on Baywatch and Detective Peggy Elliott on Reasonable Doubts.
 She guest-starred in two episodes of Melrose Place, playing what she described as "this crazy, drugged out, bisexual supermodel who kissed [the character played by] Daphne Zuniga!"

 From 1994 to 1998, she starred in the television series Weird Science as Lisa, the computer-generated genie role originated by Kelly LeBrock in the 1985 film upon which the series is based.
 In 1995, Angel was cast in the role of Xena, a guest spot on Hercules: The Legendary Journeys, but due to an illness was unable to take the role, which eventually went to Lucy Lawless.

 During the series run of Weird Science, Angel landed the female lead in the Farrelly brothers film, Kingpin.
-She played roles in Kissing a Fool with David Schwimmer, followed by a role in the 1999 film Made Men.
+Critic Roger Ebert of The Chicago Sun-Times singled out Angel for praise in Kingpin, writing that while her role initially seems to be mere "decoration", she eventually "proves herself as a comic actress able to hold her own" with her co-stars.
+Angel played roles in Kissing a Fool with David Schwimmer, followed by a role in the 1999 film Made Men.
 In 2004, she appeared in SuperBabies: Baby Geniuses 2, as Scott Baio's wife.
 Angel has also had roles in the Sci-Fi Pictures Original telefilm Sabretooth (2002) and The Perfect Score (2004).